Corporate Services Contact Us

 A person who has information related to some economic offence under any of the PMLA or FEMA provisions may file a police complaint.
 Not only police, but other investigative agencies can also be contacted.
 Thus, one may also file a complaint in CBI for economic offences.
 Such agencies may refer the PMLA and FEMA matters to the Directorate of Enforcement.

-2. Complaint to Enforcement Directorate
+2. Complaint to the Enforcement Directorate

-Contact Details of Enforcement Directorate
+Contact Details of the Enforcement Directorate

 Joint Director (Intelligence)